k1LoW/glyph/README.md

 > "Icon as Code"

-`glyph` is a code-based icon framework.
+`glyph` is a embedded icon framework.

 ## Concept